 Member Services and Communications Officer

 Josh holds a Master of Arts in Communication from Carleton University, and a Bachelor of Arts (Honours) in Communication from Cape Breton University in his hometown of Sydney, NS.
-He is currently enrolled in a Professional Writing Certificate specializing in Marketing and Public Relations from the University of Calgary.
+He also recently completed a Professional Writing Certificate in Marketing and Public Relations from the University of Calgary.

 Hanan grew up in Ottawa and moved to the Middle East for a number of years with her family.
-She comes from a diversified professional background working in the medical field, retail and the legal field.
-Hanan is currently completing the Paralegal Program at Algonquin Careers Academy.
-She is passionate about helping people and looks forward to assisting people who may need her help.
+She comes from a diversified professional background working in the medical field, retail, and the legal field.